- Training & Events

 The frequency of your meetings should depend on how severe the failures are and how many have occurred.
 The more failures, the more often you should have meetings to discuss the problems.

-Following are a few success stories that show how root cause analysis not only can impact a plant’s bottom line but also make workers’ jobs easier.
+Following are a few examples that show how root cause analysis not only can impact a plant’s bottom line but also make workers’ jobs easier.

 A wet mill gearbox was failing every three to four months over a two-year span.
 The failures would upset the process system and reduce production by 40 percent whenever the conveyor was down.
 In February 2011, the maintenance team designed a new seal.
 The gearbox has not failed since.

 A finished product pump failed every three months over a five-year span.
 After many attempts to fix it, the problem was finally corrected in May 2012.
 The pump was then replaced in November 2013.

 The correction prevented five failures before the pump was replaced for a savings of more than $400,000 when factoring in product reduction during the 12 hours the system would be down.

 A finished product recompressor was rebuilt and modified over a five-day shutdown.
 When the compressor was started, onsite oil analysis found water in the oil.

 Root cause analysis showed that the heat exchanger had developed a leak while it was down.
 The oil analysis saved more than 18 hours of downtime for a savings of $140,000.
 This did not include the possible damage to the new equipment.